-GTIS currently owns five industrial logistic projects with over 500,000 square meters of existing and planned industrial space in São Paulo and Rio de Janeiro.
+GTIS has invested in five industrial logistic projects with over 450,000 square meters of existing and planned industrial space in São Paulo and Rio de Janeiro.

 Brazil’s industrial/logistics sector remains an area of growth as established corporates and growing e-commerce platforms seek well-configured, state-of-the art logistics warehouses for storage and distribution.
 GTIS focuses on the acquisition and development of high-tech solutions in proximity to major transportation hubs in São Paulo and Rio de Janeiro, for which demand from e-commerce companies and third party logistics providers remains strong.
 DCR (Embu II), with access to São Paulo’s Ring Road, was honored by Golden Trowel as The Flattest & Most Level in this category in 2015.

 GTIS’ 28 projects comprise approximately 14,000 residential units in a barbell strategy with a concentration of high-end and affordable investments.
 With deep expertise in residential development, GTIS invested in marquee projects across the economic spectrum in São Paulo’s most desirable submarkets.

 In recognition of best sales performance in the category, GTIS’ 12-tower affordable development, In Parque Belém (Matarazzo), was awarded the “Premio Master Imobiliário 2016” by O Estado de São Paulo, one of the largest print news media in Brazil.